 The client also wanted to be able to grow herbs for the kitchen, and we installed the green wall, using vertical garden pods from Green4Air, with a solar-powered irrigation system supplied by Irrigatia.
 The pods contain culinary herbs and salad leaves, with a number of plants with edible flowers coming through for summer.

 The patterned tiles were chosen from the Sorrento range supplied by Fired Earth.
 The intricate detailing might have been overwhelming in a larger patio but in this compact space they brought light and texture.

 The cedar bench was designed by The Urban Hedgerow and built from scratch onsite by Graham Thompson of Creative Landscapes London, creating enough room to seat 8-10 people comfortably – or for fewer people to stretch out on cushions.
 The fence to the right was also built on site using materials from

 Jacksons Fencing and the corten steel screen, covering an unsightly gap in the rear wall was supplied by Stark & Greensmith.

-The handsome bamboo plant was already in the raised bed to the rear, which was giving new edging and coping to match the cedar bench and the soil reconditioned.
-The bamboo was thinned and trimmed to let in the light and give it a boost, then underplanted with Choisya ternata ‘Aztec Gold’, an evergreen shrub with fine dissected leaves to throw interesting shadows against the fence and screen and with long-lasting white flowers in spring and summer.
+The handsome bamboo plant was already in the raised bed to the rear, which was given new edging and coping to match the cedar bench, and the soil reconditioned.
+The bamboo was thinned and trimmed to let in the light and give it a boost, then underplanted with Choisya ternata ‘Aztec Gold’, an evergreen shrub with fine dissected leaves to throw interesting shadows against the fence and screen, and with long-lasting white flowers in spring and summer.

-The deepblue colour for the fences to each side This was chosen as the fence colour to match the newly painted interiors in the house.
+The deep blue colour for the fences to each side was chosen to match the newly painted interiors in the house.
 Exterior wood paint from Little Greene.